 5-15 units are recommended, depending on the size of the forehead or how much movement is needed.

-To diminish glabellar lines, doctors recommend 15-20 units of botox.
+To diminish glabellar lines, doctors recommend 15-20 units.

 Botox can be used in the lips to soften kiss lines.
 However, it also makes it difficult to drink out of a straw as that muscle (orbicularis oris) is temporarily weakened.
 Because of this, many doctors recommend using lasers or superficial fillers to help with lines around the mouth.